EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/upload_and_update_firmware.md

 ## 3. Upload your firmware

-- If you are using the OTA method, first make sure the tracker you wish to flash is turned on and connected to your network, then skip to the [OTA section below](#how-do-i-use-it).
+- If you are using the OTA method, skip to the [OTA section below](#how-do-i-use-it).

 - Once the firmware has been built, press the upload button to upload the firmware.